advancingu/SfDocker/README.md

 Building SfDocker images
 ------------------------

-To build the Docker images, run the following commands in the repository's top folder:
+To build the development images, run the following commands in the repository's top folder:

     docker build -t symfony/worker-base worker-base
     docker build -t symfony/worker-dev worker-dev

+Then simply launch the development server with

+    docker-compose up

+To build a production image, run the following command in the repository's top folder:

+    ./worker-prod/build-release.sh

 Authors
 -------

-This repository was built by Markus Weiland (@advancingu) with significant contributions to the base design and code by Scott Wilson (@scooterXL).
+* Markus Weiland (@advancingu)
+* Scott Wilson (@scooterXL)